nebari-dev/nebari-docs/docs/docs/community/code-contributions.md

 ### Pre-commit hooks

-The `nebari` repository uses [pre-commit hooks](https://pre-commit.com/) to keep the code format consistent across the codebse.
+The `nebari` repository uses [pre-commit hooks](https://pre-commit.com/) to keep the code format consistent across the codebase.
 We encourage regular contributors to install the pre-commit hooks to help with development workflows.

 1. Before you can run the hooks, you need to install the `pre-commit` package manager: